jesomm/node-cmd-script/README.md

-runBulkOperation         | set to true if you want to use `fileStringTemplate` to construct a command you want to run against every file testBulkOperation        | set to true if you need to insert relative paths twice in the string, eg for sd integrate commands errorFileName            | set to override default `error.txt` when `runBulkOperation` and `writeOutputToFile` are true
+runBulkOperation         | set to true if you want to use `fileStringTemplate` to construct a command you want to run against every file testBulkOperation        | set to true if you need to insert relative paths twice in the string, eg for sd integrate commands errorFileName            | set to override default `error.txt` when `runBulkOperation` and `writeOutputToFile` are true stopOnError              | set to true if you want bulk operation to stop on error; otherwise it will simply log the error and continue

 - - -